Gitcrt5/TableTalk/replit.md

 ## Overview

-TableTalk is a simplified bridge review platform built with a modern full-stack TypeScript architecture.
-The MVP focuses on core functionality: uploading PBN files, viewing games and hands, and adding comments.
-Users can upload bridge games, browse available games, view individual hands with card layouts, add missing bidding sequences, and comment on hands for discussion.
+TableTalk is a comprehensive bridge review platform built with a modern full-stack TypeScript architecture. **Version 0.1 Beta** provides core functionality for bridge analysis and community discussion: uploading PBN files, viewing games and hands with detailed card layouts, managing bidding sequences, and engaging in hand discussions through comments.
+The platform supports user authentication, profile management, and admin controls, making it ready for beta testing by bridge enthusiasts.

+**Current Status:** Beta Release 0.1 - All core features implemented and tested.

 ## System Architecture